flybywiresim/website/src/posts/development-update-sim-specific-releases-for-msfs-2020-and-2024.md

 **I am using the stable release of the A32NX/A380X.
 Will there be a new stable release?**

 A stable release will come after the split.
-We considered doing another stable release for both sims before the split but there were a few critical 2024-specific updates that we wanted to include for the next stable release.Thus, a new stable release will only come after those updates have been pushed into the development branch.
+We considered doing another stable release for both sims before the split but there were a few critical 2024-specific updates that we wanted to include for the next stable release.
+Thus, a new stable release will only come after those updates have been pushed into the development branch.
 We still encourage all users to use the development branch as their first choice as it is the more reliable branch, with more up to date fixes and an improved feature set.
 The stable branch is a snapshot that is occasionally updated for users that have more complex hardware integrations and require an aircraft version that isn’t updated frequently.